Facts About Migraines

 First, some people find that lens colors can actually trigger a migraine attack.
-Studies show that tinted lenses can be useful for migraine relief, but they also indicate that the wrong type of tint can make migraines worse.
+Studies show that tinted lenses can be helpful for migraine relief, but they also indicate that the wrong type of tint can make migraines worse.

 Comments & Questions